v8/v8.dev/src/docs/webassembly-opcode.md

        return graph()->NewNode(op, input, mcgraph()->Int32Constant(0));
 ```

 This is enough to get the test passing.
 However, not all instructions have an existing TurboFan machine operator.
-In that case we will have to add this new operator to the machine, let's try that.
+In that case we have to add this new operator to the machine.
+Let’s try that.

 ## TurboFan machine operators

 We want to add the knowledge of `Int32Add1` to the TurboFan machine.
-So let's pretend that it exists and use it first:
+So let’s pretend that it exists and use it first:

 ```diff
 diff --git a/src/compiler/wasm-compiler.cc b/src/compiler/wasm-compiler.cc